jinekgames/PTX4CPU/code/core/emulator/api/export/README.md

 1. Receiving results.

    - If the arguments were passed from the _Runtime_, you need to do nothing, because the values are passed to the kernel via pointers.
-So, after the `Emulator` finished execution, all your application's data will already contain modified values.
+So, after the `Emulator` finished execution, all your application's data already contains modified values.

    - If you passed arguments by a _json_, you can serialize modified values back with [`EMULATOR_SerializeArgsJson()`](./emulator_api.h).